controlplaneio/simulator/README.md

 Development targets are specified in the [Makefile](./Makefile).

 <pre>
-run: SSH_AUTH_SOCK_DIR=$(shell dirname $(SSH_AUTH_SOCK))
-run                   Runs the simulator - the build stage of the container runs all the cli tests docker-build          Builds the launch container docker-test           Run the tests setup-dev             Initialise simulation tree with git hooks infra-init            Initialisation needed before interacting with the infra infra-checkvars       Check the tfvars file exists before interacting with the infra infra-plan            Show what changes will be applied to the infrastructure infra-apply           Apply any changes needed to the infrastructure before running a scenario infra-destroy         Teardown any infrastructure reset                 Clean up files left over by simulator dep                   Install dependencies for other targets build                 Run golang build for the CLI program test                  run all tests except goss tests
+run                   Run the simulator - the build stage of the container runs all the cli tests docker-build          Builds the launch container docker-test           Run the tests setup-dev             Initialise simulation tree with git hooks reset                 Clean up files left over by simulator validate-requirements  Verify all requirements are met dep                   Install dependencies for other targets build                 Run golang build for the CLI program test                  run all tests except goss tests